WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 Convert TTF/OTF to all webwonts (WOFF, WOFF2, EOT, SVG) in building process.
 Font squirrel online generator is good enough [Font Squirrel Generator](https://www.fontsquirrel.com/tools/webfont-generator), or use [fontplop](https://github.com/matthewgonzalez/fontplop)

-All webfonts should end with `*-webfont.ext` in their filename.
+All webfonts should end with `*-webfont.ext` in their filename for following examples.

-See `media` directory in this repo!
+See `media` directory in this repo.

 ## Packing & loading